Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 Even optimistic co-adds of $n_{\rm tr}<10^3$ transits (centuries) can at best recover a global phase curve or a handful of broad zones ($N_{\rm pix}\lesssim5$).
 Stellar variability and instrumental systematics \citep{Rackham2018} would further degrade any retrieved map.
 Therefore, detailed $10\times10$ surface mapping via eclipses lies orders of magnitude beyond any plausible observing campaign.
-Resolved exoplanet surface characterization will require next‐generation direct‐imaging or interferometric facilities capable of isolating the planet’s light without relying on rare eclipse events.
+Resolved exoplanet surface characterization will require next-generation direct-imaging or interferometric facilities capable of isolating the planet’s light without relying on rare eclipse events.